apache/sling-org-apache-sling-kickstart/Readme.md

 **-m/--nofar**: do not use the embedded Sling Feature Archive and use the plain Sling Feature Model.
 This will greatly increase the launch performance if most of the dependencies are already in the local Maven repository.

+**-S/--nofm**: do not use the embedded Sling Feature Archive or Model file.
+If no other Feature Module file is provided this launch aborts.

 ### Composite Node Store